-The Harvard Z-List Unmasked
+The Scoop on the Harvard Z-List

-As Bev Taylor, Founder of Ivy Coach, is quoted in a recent piece in “The Boston Globe piece continues, “A handful of students that Taylor has counseled through the admissions process have gotten into Harvard through the Z list.
-All had some legacy connection to Harvard and families willing to donate to the school — anywhere from $1 million over four years to several millions — Taylor said.
+The Boston Globe piece continues, “A handful of students that Taylor has counseled through the admissions process have gotten into Harvard through the Z list.
+All had some legacy connection to Harvard and families willing to donate to the school — anywhere from $1 million over four years to several million — Taylor said.
 And though Harvard’s offer came late in the admissions process and the gap year wasn’t always planned, most students accepted the conditions.
 They traveled, participated in gap-year programs, or worked for their parents’ companies, she said.
 One student rejected the offer and went to Yale University instead, concerned that he would be at loose ends with the year off, Taylor said.”

 Money Alone Can’t Buy a Spot on the Harvard Z-List